 In order to conduct this study, we formed the sample that included 168 participants (84 couples).
 The participants were divided into two groups: (a) infertile group (index group, N = 84) and (b) fertile group (control group, N = 84).
-The infertile group comprised 42 couples, who were patients of the Clinic of Urology, University Clinical Centre of Serbia.
+The infertile group comprised 42 couples, who were patients at the Clinic of Urology, University Clinical Centre of Serbia.
 All couples have been trying to achieve pregnancy for at least 12 months before starting their infertility related examinations.
 Male patients, married or in an extramarital union, came with their female partners to examine the cause of infertility.
 Female reasons of infertility were not yet excluded.
-The examination involved sperm analysis (spermogram test), which was free at the time.
-All infertile couples that have undergone a test during a period of time in the year 2013. were included, regardless of their fertility testing results.
+The examination involved semen analysis, which was free at the time.
+All infertile couples that have undergone a test during 2013. were included, regardless of their fertility testing results.
 When it comes to the fertile group, it consisted of couples with children.

 They were selected randomly in the kindergarten institution.
-Couples from infertile and control groups were not matched according to sociodemographic characteristics.
+Couples from infertile and control groups were not matched according to socio-demographic characteristics.